 We have replaced the wide-reaching entrepreneurialism of our early days, with creativity and innovation of the products, services, grants and other funding, and community support which has been fine-tuned over many years.
 This led to us refocusing our vision, of confident, thriving, resilient communities across Scotland, and our purpose to support communities to shape their future with the capacity and resources to deliver it.

 Looking back, we can see that the range of projects undertaken has provided positive community impact and provide learning that has helped shaped Foundation Scotland into its current form.
 The core, underlying activities have endured well, and remain current.
 Other activities from the past no longer form part of our core and are not relevant to our future.
-However, these various projects have led to our growth, as we celebrate our 25th anniversary in 2021 and surpass £100 million in funds distributed since we launched in 1996.
+However, these various projects have led to our growth.
+We celebrated our 25th anniversary in 2021, and in 2022 we surpassed £150 million in funds distributed since we launched in 1996.

 We remain proud to have developed and delivered such a wide range of funds and services.
 This scope of funding programmes, policy work, donor development and community facilitation continues to this day.

 - Support for rural communities affected by the Foot and Mouth crisis (Scottish Executive funds)